 TIME FOR CHANGE

 Like Norway, Canada has vast hydroelectric power capacity, so constraints on the grid are not an issue.
-Neither, it seems, is there any lack of foresight on the part of government.
-Canada’s two most populous provinces, Ontario and Québec, are leading the North American charge to electrification of their transport systems.
+Neither, it seems, is there any lack of foresight on the part of the government.
+Canada’s two most populous provinces, Ontario and Québec, are leading the North American charge to the electrification of their transport systems.

 “Ontario has tried to replace its historical significance as a key Canadian automotive manufacturing base, with efforts to promote itself as a destination for EV manufacturers,” says Ken Shemie, partner, UHY Victor LLP in Montreal, Québec.
-“The province has seen decline in its auto capacity as traditional plants and jobs have relocated to less costly centres in the US and Mexico.”
+“The province has seen a decline in its auto capacity as traditional plants and jobs have relocated to less costly centres in the US and Mexico.”